Our Services

 * Hedges are trimmed twice annually.

-* The children’s play equipment is inspected and maintained regularly.
+* The children’s play equipment and outdoor fitness equipment is inspected and maintained regularly.

 * Changing facilities are maintained.